ysugimoto/ginger/README.md

 ### Invoke Resource

-After you deployed some ednpoints with Lambda integration, you can try to invoke api endpoint via `ginger api invoke`:
+After you deployed some ednpoints with Lambda integration, you can invoke api endpoint via `ginger api invoke`:

 ```
 ginger api invoke --path [endpoint path]